 - Add the cream to a small saucepan and heat just until simmering.
 (The cream should be just beginning to bubble and should not yet be fully simmering or boiling.)

-- Once the ganache has cooled slightly, use a handheld electric mixer or a stand mixer with the whisk attachment to whip the ganache on medium-high speed for about one minute, until it becomes light and fluffy in texture and lighter in color.
+- Use a handheld electric mixer or a stand mixer with the whisk attachment to whip the ganache on medium-high speed for about one minute, until it becomes light and fluffy in texture and lighter in color.
+Use immediately.